webplatform/docs/tutorials/absolute_and_fixed_positioning/index.md

  }</pre>
 </li>
 <li>
-<p>Save and reload, and you will now see the grey box appear in front of the blue box.</p>
+<p>Save and reload, and you will now see the gray box appear in front of the blue box.</p>
 </li>
  </ol>